+Operating a generator indoors can be deadly.
 Every year millions of people rely on portable generators when they lose access to power.
 Used safely, a portable generator delivers the power you need, when you need it most.
+Power outages are common during disasters, and they can last for several days.

-Carbon Monoxide poisoning happens when you breathe too much carbon monoxide.
 Carbon monoxide is a gas produced by burning any type of fuel/gas, oil, kerosene, wood, or charcoal.
-What makes this gas so dangerous is that when you breathe it, it replaces the oxygen in your blood.
+What makes this gas so dangerous is that when you breathe it in, it replaces the oxygen in your blood.
 Without oxygen, the cells throughout the body die and organs stop working.
-You can’t see, smell, or taste carbon monoxide.
-But if you breath too much of it, it can become deadly within minutes.
+Breathe too much of it, and it becomes deadly within minutes.

 How to Properly Operate a Generator